Prefabricated Accessible Shower Guide

 - Neo-Angle Shower Stall: A corner-style unit, with a rounded or neo-angled front wall, may be a good consideration if you have a small bathroom and need to maximize the available floor space inside the bathroom to make it easier to move around inside the room using a walker or wheelchair.
 The drawback is that the interior of the shower stall is smaller, which can make it more more difficult to find shower equipment to fit inside.

 - Round Shower Stall: Small, round shower stalls typically don’t work well for accessibility needs.
-It is harder to install grab bars on the rounded walls and many of the adaptive equipment options will not fit well inside.
+It is harder to install grab bars on the rounded walls and many of the shower seats do not fit well inside.

 Prefabricated Showers Amazon.com